Skip to content

 • devices: devices that are necessary to be present for the component to run.

-• nodelabel: often the component is intended to run on specific nodes of the icos system (i.e. specific robots, specific houses, specific cars…).
-In that case a (key,value) pair can be specified to identify the nodes.
-Value can be a list of nodes, which would imply that replicas of the component will be deployed in all of the specified values (nodes)
+• nodelabel: often the component is intended to run on specific nodes of the ICOS system (e.g., specific robots, specific houses, specific cars…).
+In this case a (key,value) pair can be specified to identify the nodes.
+The value can be a list of nodes, which implies that replicas of the component will be deployed in all of the specified nodes.

-Because each container has its own resource needs, the user (Application developer) needs to abstract (add up) the needs of each container (which can be part of a workload management controller such as Deployment, ReplicaSets , Job in K8s…) that belong to the same component.
-Similarly, if a component contains several manifests each of them with their list of requirements, in the header the requirements for each manifest should be merged.
-I.e.
+Since each container has its own resource needs, the user (application developer) needs to abstract (add up) the needs of each container (which can be part of a workload management controller such as Deployment, ReplicaSets , Job in K8s…) that belong to the same component.
+Similarly, if a component contains several manifests, each with its own list of requirements, the requirements for each manifest should be merged in the header, as shown in the example 5 below:

 kind: Deployment